kinnara-digital-studio/kecak-workflow/docs/startKecak.md

 Make sure your kecak in linux is running.

-Anggaplah kecak-workflow telah tersedia pada directory PC atau laptop anda :
+Suppose that kecak-workflow is available in your PC or laptop directory:

 Then type this in your command prompt
 ```
 ls -l
 ```
-and you can see the result like in this picture:
+And you can see the result like in this picture:

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/startKecak_linux1.png" alt="startKecak_linux" />

-Type this in your command prompt
+After that, type this in your command prompt for start kecak via linux:

 ```
 sh tomcat8.sh start